tdressen16/tracewebsite/portfolio/CommitToTheBits.md

 We established the necessary design principles through methodical playtesting and rapid prototyping, quantitatively and qualitatively exploring the mediums’ overlap over the course of the semester.
 Take a look at our [website](https://www.etc.cmu.edu/projects/commit-to-the-bits/) to learn more!

 ## Contributions
+**Game Designer**
-As a **game designer** on this project, I had many responsibilities.
-The first of these was leading the team in brainstorming sessions that took on many different formats.
-These brainstorming sessions led to many ideas that eventually turned into the experiences we fully created.
-I also built and implemented features into a Unity program that allowed us to switch between games and change stream features, such as the background image or music.
-Finally, I contributed to the many write ups and postmortems that the team produced over the course of the semester.
+- Led the team in brainstorming sessions that took on many different formats.
+These brainstorming sessions led to many ideas that eventually turned into the experiences we fully created
+- Built and implemented features into a Unity program that allowed us to switch between games and change stream features, such as the background image or music
+- Contributed to the many write ups and postmortems that the team produced over the course of the semester

 ## Project Trailer
 <iframe width="560" height="315" src="https://www.youtube.com/embed/PqKdXo-p8q4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>